 The Sporting Club at the Farm

 Southern Indiana’s newest attraction is The Sporting Club at the Farm.
 This 740-acre farmland attraction will satisfy the need for outdoor adventure.
 It offers shooting sports, archery, upland game hunting, fishing, hiking and other outdoor activities.
 Nestled along the Ohio River, the Farm offers a new and unique way to enjoy the great outdoors.

 Culbertson Mansion State Historic Site

 Derby Dinner Playhouse

 Fall doesn’t mean the end of fresh produce and other local goodies.
 Four separate farmers' markets, in four welcoming towns - Charlestown, Jeffersonville, New Albany, and Sellersburg – showcase Southern Indiana’s bounty and the people who make each place special.

 The New Albany Wicked Walk

 Fall and Halloween go hand-in-hand.
 It’s that time of year to shine a light on the shrouded stories of ghosts and other paranormal activities that make up the city’s lore.
 Make plans to take a guided walking tour of downtown New Albany during this scary season.
 This tour is based on actual documented historical events.

 Joe Huber's Family Farm & Restaurant

 Louisville Jack O' Lantern Spectacular

-According to MSN.com, the Louisville region is a top ten place in the United States during Halloween and the Jack-O-Lantern Spectacular is the must-see attraction.
+According to MSN.com, the Louisville region is a top 10 place in the United States during Halloween, and the Jack O' Lantern Spectacular is the must-see attraction.
 Get out and enjoy this amazing walking path lined with thousands of artistically carved pumpkins.
 It's running the entire month of October!

 Bourbon has a rich history in this area.
 Just a short ride across the Ohio River, Louisville, Ky., is just minutes from Southern Indiana.
 95% of the world’s bourbon is made in Kentucky, and Louisville has several distilleries that offer tours and tastings of this true American spirit.
 Once back in Southern Indiana, head to Starlight Distillery for its brandies, bourbons, rye whiskeys, flavored whiskeys, rum and gin.

 The craft beverage scene is alive and well in Southern Indiana.
-The area’s breweries provide spots to relax with friends and family while you enjoy a specialty craft brews.
-Crisp air, patio sitting, ball game watching, beer sipping...pure bliss.
+The area’s breweries provide spots to relax with friends and family while you enjoy specialty craft brews.
+Crisp air, patio sitting, ball game watching, beer sipping... pure bliss.